j-kliewer/Snake_game/README.md

 ## Game Path - game_path.sv

 ### Simple Dual Port RAM - simple_dual_port_ram.sv
-Simple Dual Port RAM module is created to infer RAM within a code block.
+The Simple Dual Port RAM module is created to infer RAM within a code block.
 This memory is created to utilize the M10K memory block available on the Cyclone V FPGA.
 It is also inferred to utilize pass through logic when reading and writing to the same cell within the same clock cycle.

 The memory inferred is 8X256 bits, and is a simple dual port memory, meaning that one port can write to the memory each clock cycle, and one port can read from the memory each clock cycle.